Tomev/qcflow/docs/source/llms/sentence-transformers/index.rst

    :width: 90%
    :align: center

-   A basic architecture for a semantic search engine built with Sentence Transformers and MLflow
+   A basic architecture for a semantic search engine built with Sentence Transformers and QCFlow

 Deployment Made Easy
 ^^^^^^^^^^^^^^^^^^^^

 Once a model is trained, it needs to be deployed for inference.
-MLflow's integration with Sentence Transformers simplifies this by providing functions such as :py:func:`mlflow.sentence_transformers.load_model` and :py:func:`mlflow.pyfunc.load_model`, which allow for easy model serving.
+QCFlow's integration with Sentence Transformers simplifies this by providing functions such as :py:func:`qcflow.sentence_transformers.load_model` and :py:func:`qcflow.pyfunc.load_model`, which allow for easy model serving.
-You can read more about `deploying models with MLflow <../../deployment/index.html>`_, find further information on `using the deployments API <../../cli.html#mlflow-deployments>`_, and `starting a local model serving endpoint <../../cli.html#mlflow-models-serve>`_ to get a deeper understanding of the deployment options that MLflow has available.
+You can read more about `deploying models with QCFlow <../../deployment/index.html>`_, find further information on `using the deployments API <../../cli.html#qcflow-deployments>`_, and `starting a local model serving endpoint <../../cli.html#qcflow-models-serve>`_ to get a deeper understanding of the deployment options that QCFlow has available.

-Getting Started with the MLflow Sentence Transformers Flavor - Tutorials and Guides
+Getting Started with the QCFlow Sentence Transformers Flavor - Tutorials and Guides
 -----------------------------------------------------------------------------------

-Below, you will find a number of guides that focus on different ways that you can leverage the power of the `sentence-transformers` library, leveraging MLflow's
+Below, you will find a number of guides that focus on different ways that you can leverage the power of the `sentence-transformers` library, leveraging QCFlow's
 APIs for tracking and inference capabilities.